 Fortress Destroyer has become quite tricky to actually play, with Unity’s web player being deprecated.
 Here are some instructions based on what worked for me (a long time ago now — even this may not work any more!):

 Use the control panel to uninstall any Unity web players you might have accumulated while trying to run this game.

 Install an old 32-bit Firefox

 The 32-bit is non-negotiable, but how old I am not sure — too early and the NK login won’t be able to use captcha, too late and Unity won’t be supported.
-Version 50 definitely works; feel free to check a more recent one and let me know if it works so I can improve these instructions.
+Version 50 definitely works; feel free to check a more recent one and let me know in the Ninja Kiwi Discord server if it works so I can improve these instructions.

 Such an old version should not be used for everyday browsing.
 If Firefox is already your preferred browser, don’t worry: you can continue using a 64-bit version alongside this one, or you could consider using a separate Firefox-based browser such as Waterfox.